 Unleavened bread is used in Passover.
 It is a new loaf, without the connection to the loaf of the previous year of sin.
 You don’t take the leaven (yeast of the old sourdough) from an old loaf and place it in the Passover bread because Passover is a new beginning.
 That’s the symbolic significance of unleavened bread.
 The practical significance of the first Passover is that the Israelites ate it with their sandals on.
 They did not wait for the bread to rise because they were going to be delivered shortly from Egypt.

 But in a lot of ways the symbolic overrides the original practical in the feasts.
 Even after the first flight from Egypt, God commands Israel to cleanse their houses of leaven in preparation for Passover (Exodus 12:15-19).
 Jesus also speaks of leaven in symbolic terms.
 The corruption of the scribes and Pharisees is leaven.
-It is the sinful corruption of the Old creation that has no place in the New creation he is bringing about.
-And so, unleavened bread is appropriate for the initiation of the Eucharist at Passover.
+These Pharisees are like Israel who refused to enter the Promised Land, who kept looking back to Egypt.
+They cling to the sinful corruption of the Old creation, which has no place in the New creation Jesus is bringing about.
+And so, unleavened bread is appropriate for the initiation of the Eucharist at Passover because Jesus is leading his people out of spiritual Egypt into a new land of Promise.

 This, I think, gets at half of the symbol.